Graduate Academic Calendar Header

 Pedagogical Approaches in School Mathematics 0.5 unit

 An examination of pedagogical approaches in mathematics education.
 Research on techniques beyond direct instruction is investigated with the aim to develop an extensive pedagogical toolbox of strategies for teaching mathematics.
 While mathematical content is not the major emphasis of the course, it is often the vehicle for discussion of the pedagogical approaches.
-Note: Students who have received credit for GEMS 6462 may not take this course for credit.
+Note: Students who have received credit for GEMS 6462 or GEMS 6428 may not take this course for credit.

 GCRD 6329